-More details may be found at the Agricultural Marketing Service's National Organic Program website (Reference 12).
-The National Sustainable Agriculture Information Service, (formerly ATTRA), has produced a guide to organic certification that includes templates for developing an organic farm plan (Reference 13).
-The Rodale Institute has also developed resources for transitioning to organic and developing an organic farm plan (Reference 14).
+The National Sustainable Agriculture Information Service, (formerly ATTRA), has produced a Guide for Organic Crop Producers that includes a chapter on writing the organic system plan.
+The Rodale Institute has also developed resources for transitioning to organic and developing an organic system plan.